joshuadavidthomas/mcp-django/README.md

 - "What routes are protected by authentication?"

 Each route includes URL pattern, name, namespace, view details (name, type, source file), supported HTTP methods, and class bases for CBVs.

+#### search_djangopackages

+Search [Django Packages](https://djangopackages.org) for third-party packages when you need to discover packages for common Django tasks.

+Examples:

+- "Find me a good authentication package for social logins"
+- "What are the popular REST API frameworks for Django?"
+- "I need a package for handling async tasks"
+- "Show me admin interface packages"

+Results include package metadata like GitHub stars, PyPI info, documentation links, and comparison grid memberships.
+The search tool supports pagination for large result sets.

+Responses are cached locally using Django's file-based cache to minimize requests to the Django Packages API.

 ## Development